Introduction

 Check out this link for port numbers used by Trojans http://www.sans.org/security-resources/idfaq/oddports.php.

-The following ruleset creates an inclusive firewall ruleset which can be easily customized by commenting out pass rules for services that should not be authorized.
+ruleset which can be easily customized by commenting out

-To avoid logging unwanted messages, add a block rule in the inbound section.
+To avoid logging unwanted messages, add a

-Change the dc0 interface name in every rule to the interface name that connects the system to the public Internet.
+interface name that connects the system to the public Internet.

-The following statements were added to /etc/ipf.rules:
+The following statements were added to

 #################################################################